Sakamuraa/VStreams/README.md

 For more information join our [Discord server](https://discord.gg/Vjsgu3c8B4).

 # How to Setup configuration
-- use /config and fill in all the required column
+- use `/config add` and fill in all the required column
-- after that try using /get-config to check that the configuration has been set up
+- after that try using `/config settings` to check that the configuration has been set up

 # Developer
 The developer of this source-code is [Sakamura](https://discordapp.com/users/880055530721247253) with [moru](https://discordapp.com/users/725988982478995517).